The National Pension System consists of two types of accounts :

 Employer's contribution (Central Government or any other Employer) to NPS is taxable as salary income in the year of contribution.
 However, Deduction available is under section 80CCD(2) in respect of employer's contribution - Contribution by employer to NPS is deductible in hands of the concerned employee in the year in which contribution is made.
 However, no deduction is available in respect of employer's contribution which is in excess of 10% of the salary of the employee.

-With effect from 1st April, 2012 i.e. applicable to the assessment year 2012-13 (for the income earned in the financial year 2011-12) and subsequent years the section 36 was amended as to provide that any sum paid by the assessee as an employer by way of contribution towards a pension scheme including New Pension Scheme (NPS) to the extent it does not exceed ten per cent of the salary of the employee, shall be allowed as deduction in computing the income under the head "Profits and gains of business or profession".
+With effect from 1st April, 2012 i.e. applicable to the assessment year 2012-13 (for the income earned in the financial year 2011-12) and subsequent years the section 36 was amended as to provide that any sum paid by the assessee as an employer by way of contribution towards a pension scheme including National Pension System (NPS) to the extent it does not exceed ten per cent of the salary of the employee, shall be allowed as deduction in computing the income under the head "Profits and gains of business or profession".

 |1.||Income from Salary|